oncotrialdesign/oncotrialdesign.github.io/join.md

 - Join as a *member*, who attend the DIA IDSWG Oncology Subteam meetings
 - Join as a *task force member*, who actively contributes to one or several task force(s)

-If you are interested to join the the DIA IDSWG Oncology Subteam, please fill in the application form
+If you are interested to join the the DIA IDSWG Oncology Subteam, please [contact us](/contact.html)

-(application form to add)